TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-management-console-config.md

 certbot certonly -d "*.rtinf.link" -d "rtinf.link" --agree-tos --manual-public-ip-logging-ok --server https://acme-v02.api.letsencrypt.org/directory --preferred-challenges dns --manual --manual-auth-hook /etc/letsencrypt/acme-dns-auth.py --debug-challenges
 ```

-This will generate a cname to put in our DNS, I find the whole thing takes a while to propagate so you might want to wait a few minutes and the verification.
+This will generate a cname to put in our DNS.
+Create the cname entry which it generates on your DNS provider.
+I find the whole thing takes a while to propagate so you might want to wait a few minutes and the verification.
 If it fails try again.

 Finally add a crontab to renew the cert regularly